-- Although rare, methamphetamine can cause seizures, heart attacks, strokes, and death from overdose.
+- Although rare, methamphetamine can cause seizures, heart attacks, strokes, and death from overdose (“overamping”).

-- Extended use of methamphetamine can cause paranoid delusions and psychosis.
+- Extended use of methamphetamine without adequate sleep and care can cause paranoid delusions and psychosis.

-- Injecting methamphetamine reaches the brain almost immediately, increasing the possibility of overdose.
+- Injected methamphetamine reaches the brain almost immediately, increasing the possibility of overdose.

 - Injecting introduces impurities directly into the bloodstream and can cause septicemia and other infections.